nus-tic4002-AY2021S2/tp2/docs/DeveloperGuide.md

        Expected: Employee records with `David` and/or `Bernice` in its role is displayed.

     1. Test case (Invalid value): `find n/`<br>
        Expected: List of employee records is not updated.
-Error details are shown in the command box.
+Error details are shown in the result display box.

     1. Test case (Missing `TYPE` parameter): `find David Bernice`<br>
        Expected: List of employee records is not updated.
-Error details are shown in the command box.
+Error details are shown in the result display box.

     1. Test case (Missing `TYPE` parameter and value): `find`<br>
        Expected: List of employee records is not updated.
-Error details are shown in the command box.
+Error details are shown in the result display box.

 1. Finding employee records by role